AnandNair3301/LLMHandler/README.md

 ## Overview

 LLMHandler unifies access to various LLM providers by letting you specify a model using a provider prefix (e.g. `openai:gpt-4o-mini`).
 The package automatically appends JSON schema instructions when a Pydantic model is provided to validate and parse responses.
-Alternatively, you can request unstructured free-form text.
-Additional features include batch processing and optional rate limiting.
+Alternatively, you can request unstructured free‑form text.
+Advanced features include batch processing and rate limiting.

 ---

 ## Features

-- **Multi-Provider Support:**
+- **Multi‑Provider Support:**
-  Easily switch between providers (OpenAI, Anthropic, Gemini, DeepSeek, VertexAI, OpenRouter) using a simple model identifier.
+  Switch easily between providers (OpenAI, Anthropic, Gemini, DeepSeek, Ollama, etc.) using a simple model identifier.

 - **Structured & Unstructured Responses:**
-  Validate responses against Pydantic models (e.g. `SimpleResponse`, `PersonResponse`) or receive raw text.
+  Validate outputs using Pydantic models or receive raw text.

 - **Batch Processing:**
-  Process multiple prompts in batch mode with results written to JSONL files.
+  Process multiple prompts together with results written to JSONL files.

 - **Rate Limiting:**
   Optionally control the number of requests per minute.

 - **Easy Configuration:**
-  Load API keys and other settings automatically from a `.env` file.
+  Automatically load API keys and settings from a `.env` file.

 ---